yen9516562009/GIS-Projects/Tech2/README.md

 """
 These steps were used to generate temperature over water extent:
 """
-1. Open SDG and MODIS data via rasterio
+1. Open SDG data via rasterio
 2. Downsample and re-project SDG data to WGS84 (EPSG 4326)
+3. Open MODIS data via rasterio
-3. Re-project the MODIS data to match the projection and resolution of the downsampled SDG product
+4. Re-project the MODIS data to match the projection and resolution of the downsampled SDG product
-4. Crop the temperature data to the water extent
+5. Crop the temperature data to the water extent
-5.
+6. Repeat steps 3-5 for files for Julian days 121 to 151, then results averaged and written as one file.

 **Julian Days
 [Julian Day Calendar] (https://ltdr.modaps.eosdis.nasa.gov/browse/calendar.html)

 3.
-Make a list of notes and questions to be given to the data analyst to improve product
+Make a list of notes and questions to be given to the data analyst to improve product questions
 * `How to determine the downsample spatial resolution for SDG product?`

+notes
+* `Julian days 121 - 151 in leap years covers the end of April and most of May.
+However in regular years, it ocvers the entire May.`

 ## Workflow